Taking Classes Online

 You'll use online tools to watch lectures and videos within set timeframes.
 These classes may require some live meetings to check in, in which case you'll use web conferencing tools.

 This class format works well for busy adults, who excel in time management.
+These asynchronous classes still follow ODU's regular semester schedule, so there are deadlines for registration and coursework must be completed within the semester.

 Your courses may have a blend of both regular meetings and independent study time.
 These courses are highly customized by the professor to allow you to have the best learning experience possible for the specific subject.